snicub/snicub/README.md

 ### hi!

-currently working on IoT embedded systems @colgate-palmolive.
+currently working on full stack development @colgate-palmolive.

 <!--
 **snicub/snicub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.